FahadOS/dissertation/draftInterim.typ

 )

 #outline()
+#pagebreak()

 // MAIN BODY

 = Introduction
-very quickly get out of the way the point and what will be achieved.

-add a quick paragraph on exactly how optimisation is difficult. how something on many machines, optimisation needs to be perfect. how developing memory-safe easily can really help.
+very quickly get out of the way the point and what will be achieved. add a quick paragraph on exactly how optimisation is difficult. how something on many machines, optimisation needs to be perfect. how developing memory-safe easily can really help.

 == Context and Motivation
-*copied over from proposal, but be careful to be clearer about the program*
+// copied over from proposal, but be careful to be clearer about the program

 Linux is an operating system that runs on billions of computers worldwide, with its underlying kernel worked on by thousands of individuals.
 Unlike its prominent market competitors, the ongoing development effort is open-source, allowing any individual to view and contribute to the source code.
 Adopters continue to further advantages such as hardware versatility, security and all-encompassing software utility @Siever2005.
 For example, the kernel modularises processor-specific code, allowing it to be compiled and ported to any processor.
 This allows Linux to be run across a great variety of network architectures and embedded systems, which take advantage of its powerful system capability @Abbott2018.
 Linux's growing capital and market share have increased interest and contribution from large corporations, such as Google and Intel, becoming dependants @West2001.
 Given the scale of development and sheer prevalence of Linux distributions worldwide, questions are naturally raised about the safety and maintainability of the kernel.